 2010 and 2014, not rated

-I’ve never heard The Hold Steady’s fifth and sixth albums, although I’d like to check them out sometime, as well as Craig Finn’s solo career.
+I’ve barely heard The Hold Steady’s fifth and sixth albums, although I’d like to cover them sometime, as well as Craig Finn’s solo career.

 Thrashing Thru the Passion